Bond a symbiote

 Same surface, different host

 React is the reference canary.
 Vue proves the native core is no longer tied to React's reconciler.
 Angular proves it again, through a completely different rendering model.
-All three flow through the same engine and the same stock Fabric host.
+Svelte proves it a third time, with no host-renderer seam to hook at all.
+All four flow through the same engine and the same stock Fabric host.

 React · live adapter